wieslawsoltes/Dock/docs/dock-windows.md

 ## Window magnetism

 Floating windows can optionally snap to the edges of other floating windows while being dragged.
-This behaviour is controlled by two settings on `DockSettings`:
+This behavior is controlled by two settings on `DockSettings`:

 - `EnableWindowMagnetism` enables or disables the feature.
 - `WindowMagnetDistance` specifies how close windows must be before they snap together.